Overlord-Runt/Hackpad-Mittal1/README.md

  - 1 EC11 rotary encoder 20mm
  - 4 of the insets you said to use on the website
  - m3 screws
- - ssd1306 128x32 i2c ( I request that if you cannot make it touch the cutout just do not solder it. just put it with the package)
+ - ssd1306 128x32 i2c 0.91" ( I request that if you cannot make it touch the cutout just do not solder it. just put it with the package)
  - xiao rp2040
  - black keycaps
- - for the case colour please do black. if we are allowed to do multiple colours can you make the plate in carmine red?
+ - for the case colour please do it in carmine red Thank you
-   Thak you